 The concept of digital twins is not new.
 They have been around for decades.
 What is new is the untapped value that digital twins will generate for the commercial real estate market in the very near future.
-Commercial real estate is on the cusp of a significant transformation toward increased building connectivity, autonomy, sustainability and resiliency.
-Digital twins, and the platforms in which they are designed, are the key to enabling that transformation and unlocking new value to owners, investors and operators.
+Commercial real estate is on the cusp of a significant transformation toward increased building connectivity, autonomy, sustainability, and resiliency.
+Digital twins, and the platforms in which they are designed, are the key to enabling that transformation and unlocking the new value to owners, investors, and operators.

 What are digital twins?

 Starting with its most foundational definition, a digital twin is a virtual simulation of the real world.
 Importantly, a digital twin can be designed to replicate both non-living and living elements in an ecosystem.
 This can include physical structures, data, people, and environmental factors.
 The more elements captured within a digital twin, the more holistic and valuable it can be to the end-users.
 A user interface then brings the physical world to life at your fingertips.
 Value is delivered through the data the digital twin captures, the insights it generates, the learning it enables, and the actions it prompts.
 Moreover, the digital twin allows end-users to run virtual simulations, conduct tests, and find patterns that are otherwise not ever seen because this comprehensive data is impossible to capture in the real physical world.